 Under certain conditions, Tryg employees participate in a general employee bonus scheme to the extent that, in the year in question, the Supervisory Board has decided that a bonus scheme is to be established.
-The Executive Board and Risk Takers cannot receive an employee bonus.
+Members of the Executive Board and Risk Takers cannot receive an employee bonus.

-The employee bonus is maximised by the Supervisory Board, and the bonus is allocated on the basis of Tryg Forsikring A/S' overall results.
-In accordance with the employee's wish, the shares may be converted into a cash payment at 80% of the value of the shares.
+The employee bonus is maximised by the Supervisory Board, and the bonus is allocated on the basis of Tryg Forsikring A/S's overall results.
+In accordance with the employee's wish, the shares may be converted into a cash payment equivalent to 80% of the value of the shares.